 India offers one of the world's lowest rates for mobile data, and internet costs therefore bring down the overall cost of living.
 Payment plans for cellphones can either be pre-paid or post-paid, but navigating the different available packages can be challenging.
 If at all unsure, expats should consult the locals for recommendations.

 Postal service in India

 Indian newspapers are printed in all of its major languages, including English.
-The Times of India is published nationally.
-The Hindu is popular down south and The Hindustan Times has large readership in the north.
-Other popular titles include The Economic Times, DNA, Mid-Day, Indian Express, New Indian Express, Deccan Herald and the Deccan Chronicle.
-Some of these are only printed in certain locations, but their content can be viewed online.
+The Times of India is published nationally and is available online.
+The Hindu is popular in the south, while Hindustan Times has a large readership in the north.
+There are also plenty of foreign newspapers available in major cities.

 ►See Banking, Money and Taxes in India for info on finances in the country

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to India.
 Please contact us if you'd like to contribute.